syedzeeshan7244/springboot-playground/00 - Annotations/01 - @RestContoller.md

 Use @RestController when you are building a REST API (JSON/XML responses).

 Use plain @Controller if you want to return views (HTML pages).

+***FAQ***

+🌟 What is @RestController? / What does @RestController do ?

+@RestController is a Spring annotation used to create RESTful web services.
+It tells Spring that the class:
+Is a controller (just like @Controller), and

+Every method inside will return data directly as a response body (usually JSON) instead of rendering a view (like JSP or HTML).

+***In short:***
+@RestController makes your class a REST API endpoint provider — Spring automatically converts method return values into HTTP responses (usually JSON).